Helgøy Municipality: General information

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1964, Helgøy Municipality was merged with the island portions of Karlsøy Municipality to form a new, larger Karlsøy Municipality.
+(The mainland areas of the old Karlsøy Municipality became part of Lyngen Municipality).
+Prior to the merger, Helgøy had a population of 1,495.

 Name

 The municipality is named after the island of Helgøya (Helgøy) since the first Helgøy Church was built there.
 The first element is helgi which means "sanctuary" or " holy".
 The last element is øy which means "island".
 Thus the name means den hellige øy or "the holy island".
-Historically, the municipal name was spelled Helgø (before about 1919).
-In 1919, the spelling was changed so that there was a "y" at the end due to a change in the spelling of "island" in a Norwegian spelling reform.

-History

-From ancient times, a Helgøy parish has existed.
-In 1838, municipal self-government was introduced in Norway (see formannskapsdistrikt), and the Helgøy parish was made a part of Karlsøy Municipality.
-Helgøy grew as a trading post under Christian Figenschou, but residents soon became dissatisfied with the municipal government based in Karlsøy.
+Historically, the name of the municipality was spelled Helgø.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Helgøy.